 What Do All The Numbers And Letters On Memory Cards Mean?

-SDHC – SDHC indicates that a card is going to use the 32-bit Fat32 file structure.
+- SDHC – SDHC indicates that a card is going to use the 32-bit Fat32 file structure.
 This can have some performance limitations on cards.
 Some of the new Speed Classes like V30, V60 aren’t available on these fat32 cards.
 Also, you’ll see a file size limit of around 4GB.

-SDXC – SDXC indicates that the card is going to be 64-bit using the exFat file structure.
+- SDXC – SDXC indicates that the card is going to be 64-bit using the exFat file structure.
 This means you get all the of what technology memory cards have to offer.
-The V30, v60 speed classes and larger file sizes.
+The V30, v60 speed classes, and larger file sizes.

-Class 10 – This is an older designation that they still put on memory cards.
-There use to be other classes written on memory cards, typically it would be a number inside a circle.
+- Class 10 – This is an older designation that they still put on memory cards.
+There used to be other classes written on memory cards, typically it would be a number inside a circle.
 Now every card is pretty much Class 10 and new Speed Classes have come around like U1 / U3 and V30 / V60 etc. So it’s all getting a little cluttered.
 Class 10 will give you a minimum guaranteed write speed of 10MB/s.

-U1 / U3 – These are speed classes like Class 10 that indicate the minimum write speed a card is capable of.
+- U1 / U3 – These are speed classes like Class 10 that indicate the minimum write speed a card is capable of.
 U1 is 10MB/s and U3 is 30MB/s.
 Typically if you’re shooting high bitrate video, you’ll want the U3 cards.
 Some cameras like Sony’s won’t even let you use their advanced video codecs without a U3 memory card.

-V30 / V60 / V90 – This is the latest speed class.
+- V30 / V60 / V90 – This is the latest speed class.
 Just like Class 10 and U1 / U3, this speed class has to do with guaranteed minimum write speeds.
 V30 = 30MB/s, V60 = 60MB/s and so forth.

-UHS-I / UHS-II – UHS-I and UHS-II memory cards are built completely different.
+- UHS-I / UHS-II – UHS-I and UHS-II memory cards are built completely differently.
 UHS-II memory cards have a second set of pins that basically give the memory cards dual lanes to read and write data to and from.
 This makes these memory cards potentially twice as fasted when used in UHS-II devices.

-Memory Card Trouble Shooting
+Potential Memory Card Problems

 Memory Card Not Working